DevasNAI/Electro-HorchatasPuzzleBot/Docker/README.md

 ####  Move the files to your desired folder
 ####  and type the following commands:
+####  Remember you have to be on the folder where you moved the downloaded files.

 ```
 $  sudo apt install make